-The sample is a good way to help in understanding the requirements.
+The sample is helping in understanding the requirements.
 (Yes,) The Board should give as many samples as possible for all other guideline to avoid any misunderstanding and misinterpreting of the worded guidelines.
 A good example is CPD guideline with a very clear CPD portfolio sample.